vedph/pythia/README.md

 ## ANTLR

-The ANTLR grammar for the Pythia query language is in `Pythia.Core/Query/PythiaQuery.g4`.
+🔬 The ANTLR grammar for the Pythia query language is in `Pythia.Core/Query/PythiaQuery.g4`.

+To play with the grammar, you can use the [ANTLR4 online tool](https://www.antlr.org/):

+1. paste the grammar in the left pane under the heading "Parser".
+Also, ensure to clear the "Lexer" pane completely.
+2. in the "Start rule" field, enter `query`.
+3. type your expression in the "Input" pane, and click the "Run" button.

+### Generating Code

 In a Linux environment, you can generate the parser and lexer classes with [antlr4-tools](https://github.com/antlr/antlr4-tools):